alphagov/forms-deploy/infra/modules/secrets-spike-task/README.md

 # secrets-spike-task (Terraform module)

-This spike module provisions two minimal ECS Fargate services that consume Secrets Manager values from a central account and are intended to be force-redeployed by cross-account automation when secrets change.
+This spike module provisions two minimal ECS Fargate services that consume Secrets Manager values from a central account and auto-redeploy when secrets change.
+A per-service Lambda in the env account listens to Events from a central, shared EventBridge bus in the secrets account and calls `ecs:UpdateService`.

 It creates:

-- One ECS cluster.
+- Two ECS clusters (one per env service).
 - Two services and task definitions: `catlike` and `doglike`.
 - CloudWatch Logs log groups for each service.
 - Minimal IAM roles for task execution and task access to Secrets Manager (scoped per secret ARN).
 - A cross-account "deployer" role that the central secrets account can assume to call `ecs:UpdateService` with `forceNewDeployment=true`.
+- For each service, a small Lambda and a remote EventBridge rule on the secrets account bus targeting that Lambda.
+Rules are namespaced with the caller account ID.

 Security posture (spike):